Loveable Lemons

 What To Serve With Mashed Potatoes

-Mashed potatoes are the perfect side dish topped with low FODMAP gravy for a holiday meal plan or weeknight dinners.
+These mashed potatoes are the perfect side dish topped with low FODMAP gravy for a holiday meal plan or weeknight dinners.

 wooden spoon full of mashed potatoes with a bowl in the background.